-No Assessment Requirement Reference/Evidence Comments Compliance Status Comments ERM consider KEQPL are therefore compliant with this condition.
-1on itoring of Product Transport 3.
-The Applicant must keep accurate records of all laden truck movements to and from the site (including time of arrival and dispatch) and publish a summary of records on its website every 6 months and in the Annual Review.
-Monitoring of Product Transport Data (2020, 2021, 2022 and 2023 YTD).
-Annual Reviews 2020, 2021 and 2022 Monitoring of product transport is recorded and uploaded to Hunter Quarry's website under Karuah East Quarry.
-The monitoring data includes hourly truck movements for every day of each calendar year.
-Laden truck movements are not recorded within the Annual Reviews.
-NC It is recommended to publish a summary of laden truck movements to and from site in future Annual Reviews. arl king 24.
-The Applicant must provide sufficient parking on-site for all development- related traffic, in accordance with Council's parking codes, to the satisfaction of the Planning Secretary.
-Site Observations Transport Management Plan & Driver's Code of Conduct (StreetWise Road Safety & Traffic Services, December 2015) The Transport Management Plan was prepared by a suitably qualified expert and endorsed by the Planning Secretary.
+24. The Applicant must provide sufficient parking on-site for all development- related traffic, in accordance with Council's parking codes, to the satisfaction of the Planning Secretary. - Site Observations Transport Management Plan & Driver's Code of Conduct (StreetWise Road Safety & Traffic Services, December 2015) The Transport Management Plan was prepared by a suitably qualified expert and endorsed by the Planning Secretary.
 The Transport Management Plan describes 28 carparking spaces are provided and has considered relevance of the Council's DCP in relation to determining parking ratios.
 Adequate parking onsite was observed by the auditors to be consistent with the Transport Management Plan.
+There was no С ----- -- --- -- -- ---

+mpliance atus Comments

+It is recommended to publish a summary of laden truck movements to and from site in

+future Annual Reviews.

-There was no evidence of insufficient parking for development-related traffic.
-C pe rating Conditions 1 1 5.
+No Assessment Requirement Reference/Evidence Comments Compliance Status Comments evidence of insufficient parking for development-related traffic.
+Ope rating Conditions 25.
 The Applicant must ensure that all development-related heavy vehicles: a) Enter and exit the site in a forward direction; and b) Exit the site with loads covered.
 Transport Management Plan & Driver's Code of Conduct (StreetWise Road Safety & Traffic Services, December 2015) Site observations Incident register Community Complaints Register 2020, 2021, 2022, YTD 2023.
 The TMP details conditions of vehicle departure and arrival which cover the requirements of this condition.
 The Transport Management Plan and Driver's Code of Conduct (TMP) is to be signed by individual drivers and authorised by a KEQPL representative upon completion of site induction by heavy vehicle haulage drivers.
 The auditors observed development-related heavy vehicles entering and exiting the site in a forward direction, and exiting the site with loads covered.
 No complaints or incidents have been raised in relation to development-related heavy vehicles during the audit period.
-C N/A rar nsport Management Plan 6.
-The Applicant must prepare a Transport Management Plan for the development to the satisfaction of the Planning Secretary.
-This plan must:a) Be prepared by a suitably qualified traffic consultant whose appointment has been approved by the Planning Secretary.
-Transport Management Plan & Driver's Code of Conduct (StreetWise Road Safety & Traffic Services, December 2015) The TMP was reviewed and includes the following details demonstrating compliance with this condition: a) The Planning Secretary's approval of suitably qualified persons to prepare the TMP is appended to the TMP, dated 22 July 2015.
 C N/A